South Carolina improves to 5-4 on the season

 Regarded as an outstanding defensive mind, Muschamp is a 23-year coaching veteran, including 15 years in the Southeastern Conference.
 In six seasons as a head coach, all in the SEC, Muschamp owns a 43-32 record, a .573 winning percentage.
 With a 15-11 mark at South Carolina, he matched Joe Morrison and Steve Spurrier for the most wins in their first two seasons at the helm.
 His previous head coaching experience came at the University of Florida where he posted a 28-21 record from 2011-14.
 He led the Gators to three bowl games in his four seasons in Gainesville and was recognized as the SEC Coach of the Year in 2012 after guiding Florida to an 11-2 record and a Top-10 finish.

 As an assistant coach, the Rome, Ga., native has worked in two national championship games (2003 and 2009), winning with LSU in 2003, and coached in a pair of BCS bowl games following the 2008 and 2012 seasons.
 He has coached in and won three conference championship games, twice in the SEC and once in the Big 12.
 He was a finalist for the 2007 Broyles Award, presented to the nation’s top assistant coach.

-Prior to coming to Columbia, Muschamp most recently served as the defensive coordinator at Auburn University in 2015, his third stint as an SEC defensive coordinator.
+Prior to his arrival in Columbia, Muschamp most recently served as the defensive coordinator at Auburn University in 2015, his third stint as an SEC defensive coordinator.
 He also held that title with Auburn from 2006-07 and at LSU from 2002-04.
-In his six seasons as an SEC defensive coordinator, Muschamp's units ranked among the nation's Top-10 in total defense and in scoring defense five times.
+In his six seasons as an SEC defensive coordinator, Muschamp’s units ranked among the nation’s Top-10 in total defense and in scoring defense five times.